mackworth/cTiVo/wiki/Advanced-Topics.md

 ### TiVo Refresh Rate

-How often (in minutes) should cTiVo check the Now Playing list of your TiVos
+How often (in minutes) should cTiVo check the Now Playing list of your TiVos.
+Default is 0, which means 4 hours for TiVos capable of RPC and 15 minutes for older TiVos (Premiere, HD or older).

 ### Opt-out of Crashlytics reporting